tvrzna/emptty/README.md

 `LANG` defines locale for all users.
 Default value is "en_US.UTF-8"

 `DBUS_LAUNCH` Prepends "dbus-launch" before desktop command.
 Default value is true.
+If `.emptty` is handled as script, this config is overriden to false.

 #### /etc/emptty/motd
 Custom file, that prints your own MOTD.
 Reading this file supports colors (e.g. `\x1b[31m` or `\033[32m`).